PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 ### Symfony migration

-New pages handled for the long term migration on Symfony framework
+New pages handled for the long term migration on Symfony framework.
+We are now about 65% of the Back-Office pages migrated

 - ["Catalog > Attributes & Features > Attributes" listing page](https://github.com/PrestaShop/PrestaShop/issues/10511)
 PR : [#19838](https://github.com/PrestaShop/PrestaShop/pull/19838)